emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 Miraculously, we are pulling this off.
 Since January I feel like I've lived ten lifetimes.
 I have been utterly defeated and wrecked by a relationship ending all around me, suffered what can only be described as a complete and categorical rejection, and somehow I am nearing the other side of this and I feel great.
 When Liz first uttered the phrase "collaborative divorce", I thought she was out of her goddamned mind, but here we are.
 Our children are happy, and thriving, and Liz and I are doing the same.
 I feel like the jump to Kindergarten will be tough on Prue, but not because of our divorce.
 Liz and I wound up getting houses within .25 miles of each other, and we're also both .25 miles from the elementary school.
 We are close, *but not too close*.
 We still have some practical and organizational things to get sorted out, but we have been doing this now for a few months without much headache.

 We are not yet divorced, but are now sewing up our agreement and getting everything ready for judges to sign off on.
-I don't think either of us is in a huge hurry to be done with it already, but we are both certain this is the right thing to do.
+I don't think either of us is in a hurry, but we are both certain this is the right thing to do.
 I think we will probably be officially divorced by October, and not a lot will be different from it is right now.

-To top it all off, as we've been working all this out, *our hearts are not irrevocably damaged by this after all,* but that's only partially my story to tell and I'm sure I'll have plenty to say about it soon.
+It is nice to realize that *our hearts are not irrevocably damaged by this after all,* but that's only partially my story to tell.

-# So What
+# So What?

-Before you find yourself asking what this has to do with mental health, I'd like to say go fuck yourself.
-This entire series of events would absolutely have me chained to a goddamned hospital bed nine months ago.
-Were it not for my actual *team* of therapists, the partial hospital program, my med manager, my BFFs: Eric and Mari, Albert Hoffman, and some musical selections, I'd probably be dead.
+Before you find yourself asking what this has to do with mental health, I'd like to say *go fuck yourself*.
+This entire series of events would have me chained to a goddamned hospital bed nine months ago.
+Were it not for my actual *team*, lol, of therapists, the partial hospital program, my med manager, my BFFs: Eric and Mari, Albert Hoffman, Tracey, and some crucial musical selections, I'd probably be dead.
 I'm not even kidding.
 Dead.

 This has been a very chaotic few months, and I am now (end of July, 2017) starting to get ready to make another run at the next cluster of problematic parts in therapy.
 I've had some complications over the last two months and I'm worried that I'll start to backslide.
 I have the right structure in place to support me, but as you may have figured out by now, I don't do easy.
 I have some tricky navigation to do and I've been delaying it as much as possible because I have just been so grateful to have a victory or three for a change!
-After having so much of my life be a series of emergencies that I retreat from, finally seeing myself actually improve in measurable ways has been worth celebrating.
+After having so much of my life be a series of emergencies that I retreat from, finally seeing myself improve in measurable ways has been worth celebrating.

 ## Having said that

 Now it's time to leave the party and get back to work.
+I have allowed myself to enjoy a period of comfortable ease, but I know I can't coast on this forever.

 ---

-## Radical Divorce
+## Totally Radical Divorce

-One of the better sources of inspiration when I was especially confused was [Radical Divorce](https://radicaldivorce.com) which is the product of a friend of a friend.
-I really liked what I read there and it was the source of some optimism that I sometimes wasn't ready for, but eventually got there.
+One of the better sources of inspiration I had available was [Radical Divorce](https://radicaldivorce.com) which is the product of a friend of a friend.
+I liked what I read there and it was the source of some optimism that I sometimes wasn't ready for, but eventually got there.
+(Thanks, Kristina! \<3)

+---

 <div class="notice--warning">
 <h4>Part Three</h4>